VinzenzFelder94/Linux32_Vinzenz_Felder/hw04/README.md

 #The beaglebone memory map is for the first homework section and is a system memory map of the AM335x showing things such as the addresses and size for EMIF0 SDRAM and the GPIO registers.

 #The GPIO_button_mmap.c is a c script the makes use of the mmap function.
 This script maps to two GPIO registers, GPIO1 and GPIO3.
-It uses two buttons connected to the GPIO P9_25 and GPIO P9_23 to control two of the internal LEDs on the beagleboard(execute ./GPIO_button.mmap)
+It uses two buttons connected to the GPIO P9_25 and GPIO P9_23 to control two of the internal LEDs on the beagleboard(execute sudo./GPIO_button.mmap)

-#The gpio_toggle.c is a file which toggles an internal LED
+#The gpio_toggle.c is a file which toggles an internal LED (execute with sudo./gpio_toggle.c)

 #in the directory display, you will find all the files for the Display